 This time was going to be different!
 By registering with good friends, I had built-in practice partners and we would commit to each other to learn together!
 That’s how it started out.
 We wrote our short assignments down from the classroom board and practiced every day for fifteen to thirty minutes!
 We laughed with each other and had a lot of fun sharing our new endeavor.

 That is until one member of our threesome, pulled a neck muscle so bad, that she had to miss weeks of work!
 The other was a little confused and slowly got further and further behind our weekly assignments.
-I however, continued, but was very nervous in front of our very serious teacher, Ed.
+I, however, continued but was very nervous in front of our very serious teacher, Ed.

-After six weeks, our twice weekly lessons were over.
+After six weeks, our twice-weekly lessons were over.
 We would have to continue learning on our own over the summer ahead.
 My friends stopped practicing, but I was still inspired.
 I worked on my lessons from the class hand-outs and guitar lesson book.
 Then I discovered something that changed everything!

 It was called FenderPlay!
 It is an online music instruction platform for the guitar and ukulele.
-I signed up for a Free 14 day trial.
+I signed up for a Free 14-day trial.
 What a discovery.
 I could go at my own pace.
 I could repeat any section over and over until I mastered it.
 The lessons were visual and short and created for success!
 At some point in my trial, there was an offer by FenderPlay for an unbelievable cost of just $5 per month!
 WOW!
 My in-person lessons cost $155 as I recall.

 Now that was an offer I couldn’t refuse.
 To this day, I still pay just $5 per month.
 There is a Facebook page where fellow students can share their successes with an upload of their playing and also share tips with each other.
 It is such an amazing community filled with positive support for one another.
 The teachers are the best.
 They have weekly online programs and office hours to help those who ask for it!

 Talk about cool!
 I have continued to play daily!
-My skills have improved and I have added a couple new online courses: Yousician and Ultimate Guitar!
-It is really fun to work on songs like: The Beatles’ “Let it Be” and “Here Comes the Sun”, along with John Denver’s “Annie’s Song” and Eric Clapton’s “You Look Wonderful Tonight” to name a few.
+My skills have improved and I have added a couple of new online courses: Yousician and Ultimate Guitar!
+It is really fun to work on songs like The Beatles’ “Let it Be” and “Here Comes the Sun”, along with John Denver’s “Annie’s Song” and Eric Clapton’s “You Look Wonderful Tonight” to name a few.

 I have also played “True Colors” in front of a large birthday party gathering during the summer of 2019 and actually sang it as I played.
 I am NOT a singer by any means, but it was my birthday present to my partner.
-What a rush to have the intent in learning and then actually perform it.
+What a rush to have the intent of learning and then actually perform it.
 I was extremely proud of myself!
 That took tremendous guts!